UA-141369524-4

 As in most cases, there were lifestyle factors not accounted for (like what I was doing during the hours I wasn’t working in the 168 hours per week).
 For the most part, I did not have high stressors in my life.

-I also took this inspired body balance quiz in the winter season, which is typically a heightened imbalance for Kapha, as it’s commonly associated with cold season and resisting (hibernation) tendencies.
+I also took this similar inspired body balance quiz in the winter season, which is typically a heightened imbalance for Kapha, as it’s commonly associated with cold season and resisting (hibernation) tendencies.

 Taking those additional factors into account, writing was not hurting my overall balance.
 I further confirm it was helping my overall feelings (of satisfaction) when I write.